RubenCasal/Object-detection-360/README.md

     </p>

-### 7. Draw Annotated Image
+### 7. Draw and Publish Annotated Image

+- After selecting the final set of detections through the custom NMS, the bounding boxes are drawn onto a copy of the original panorama.

-- The selected detections are drawn with class labels and confidence scores.
+- Each detection is annotated with its class label and confidence score.

-- Standard YOLO color coding is applied.
+- Standard YOLO color coding is used for consistency and clarity.

-### 8. Publish Final Outputs

-- The annotated panorama is published on `/annotated_panorama`.
+- The final annotated panorama is then published on the ROS 2 topic /annotated_panorama.
-- The individual stereographic views are optionally published on `/image_projection1`, `/image_projection2`, etc., for debugging.

 ## ROS 2 Usage